vadym-kartashov/iiai2/README.md

 # Intorduction into artificial intelligence HW1 (lecture 2)

-Implement Tic Tac Toe game with Minimax algorithm
+Implement Tic Tac Toe game with Minimax algorithm Algorithm has been modified slightly so that further moves receive less score to avoid a situation that loss on next turn has better score

 ## Implementation
 ![Example screnshowt](./img/example.png)